Watch this tutorial for an in-depth demonstration of multi-sensor capture in Depthkit Studio. Or read our step by step guide below.

 Manually Setting Uniform Camera Settings

-In most cases, you'll get the best results by setting the sensors to have matching exposure and color settings.
+In most cases, you'll get the best results by setting the sensors to have matching manual exposure and color settings.

 - Under Recording Prefix, you can add a custom prefix to the next recording to help stay organized.

 - Clicking Record immediately begins writing the captured frames to disk.
 This will reveal a Diagnostics panel.

 The Diagnostics section will inform you of each sensor's performance for the active recording.
 It is important to keep a close eye on this performance to ensure you are recording with minimal or no dropped frames.